CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_structure.rst.txt

   The starting index for the array of ids is given by :code:`start`, and the maximum ids to return by :code:`max_ret`.
   Both :code:`start` and :code:`max_ret` should be between 1 and :code:`num_child`, inclusively.
   The array :code:`child_ids` should be dimensioned at least (:code:`max_ret`).
-  If successfull, the function returns 0; the actual number of returned ids is given by :code:`num_ret`, and the array of identifiers in :code:`child_ids`.
+  If successful, the function returns 0; the actual number of returned ids is given by :code:`num_ret`, and the array of identifiers in :code:`child_ids`.

 .. last line